-My dad is a great cook.
+My dad is an excellent chef.

-But he thinks so is everyone else.
+But he thinks that everyone else is, too.

 So when I step into his kitchen, he will tell me where the ingredients are, where the oven is, and where I can find the plates.